Skip to Content

 SNAP benefit amounts vary based on several factors, including household size, income, and allowable deductions such as housing costs, child care expenses, and certain medical expenses for eligible households.

-For example, a family of three with no income may receive up to $785 in monthly benefits or $485 each month if the family has a net monthly income of $1,000.
+For example, a family of three may receive up to $785 per month with no income or about $485 per month if the family has a net monthly income of $1,000.

 What is the income limit for SNAP in Massachusetts?